 1st Trimester Prenatal Training

 Once you become pregnant, prenatal training during the first trimester can help ease the effects of morning sickness, elevate your mood and give you the strength you and your fetus need to be healthy.
 During this stage of training, we will focus on total body strength training with a concentration on strengthening the muscles of the pelvic floor.
 As the fetus grows and puts more pressure on your body, this type of training can help your body stay healthy and pain free.
 Light to moderate cardiovascular exercises are performed during this stage, avoiding certain positions and exercises that may put you or your fetus in harm's way.

 2nd Trimester of Prenatal Training

 During the 2nd trimester of prenatal training, there is a large focus on strengthening and stabilizing the hips, pelvic floor, and gluteal region, while keeping excess weight gain to a healthy limit.
 As your body produces relaxin, the ligaments in the pelvic region begin to loosen to prepare your body for the structural changes needed for labor.
 This is why it is important to keep the pelvic region strong and healthy to prevent potential injury or discomfort.
 This will also ease the amount of back and hip pain you may experience during the 3rd trimester of your pregnancy.
-During this stage we will avoid exercises where you are lying on your back, since the growing fetus may constrict blood flow through the vena cava vein in this position.
+During this stage we will avoid exercises where you are lying on your back for long periods of time, since the growing fetus may constrict blood flow through the vena cava vein in this position.

 3nd Trimester of Prenatal Training